Best Solar Companies in Florida

 Reputation and local experience: 10%

 We prefer to recommend those with a longer time in business and a solid track record of reliability in Florida.
-Solar is a booming industry, and there are some sketchy installers out there.
-Company history, current reputation, mission and values were also considered.
+Company history and current reputation were also considered.

-Our goal is to highlight solar companies that are best equipped to meet most Floridians’s needs.
+Our goal is to highlight solar companies that are best equipped to meet most Floridians’ needs.
 The team regularly evaluates customer reviews, company information and industry trends to update our top picks:

 Not sure how to choose?